 Installation for Collect Open 2020

 Linda Bloomfield specialises in ceramic glazes and thrown porcelain.
-Her installation for Collect Open 2020 was a series of organic forms based on stromatolites and granite boulders.
+Her ceramic art installation for Collect Open 2020 was a series of organic forms based on stromatolites and granite boulders.

 The work brings attention to the effect of climate change and pollution on lichens, which are indicators of clean air.
 They are sensitive to pollutants including sulphur dioxide, nitrogen oxides and ozone.
 Air pollution causes a gradual decrease in the diversity of lichens.